 What Should You Look for When Choosing an LMS?

 One of the most important things to keep in mind when you are choosing an LMS is that the software is just part of the solution.
-It’s the tool that will help to make all of the benefits discussed above possible.
+It’s the tool that will help to make all of the benefits discussed earlier possible.

 Consider your budget, the types of training you need to offer, and whether the system will support selling courses if that’s your goal.